locutusjs/locutus/website/about.md

 or [generating a hashes](http://phpjs.org/functions/sha1/).

 php.js aims to show developers coming from the PHP world how to achieve these things in JavaScript.
 We had to write a lot of it in order to port {{ site.functions |size }} functions.
-We appreciate it.
-We hope you will too.
+We appreciate the language and hope you will too. php.js exists to aid in learning it, not to avoid that.

 One things you'll notice is that we're also porting low-level PHP functions like [strpos](http://phpjs.org/functions/strpos/)